-The conditional logic is a great setting if you only want to create documents for certain rows within a spreadsheet.
+Conditional logic is a great setting if you want to create documents only from certain rows within a spreadsheet.
 It can be selected from the dropdown list within the Data Merge box.

 In this article you’ll learn how to: